kenzastore/tiny-invoicing/conductor/tracks/invoice_management_20251231/plan.md

 ---

-## Phase 1: Invoice Data Model and API Endpoints
+## Phase 1: Invoice Data Model and API Endpoints [checkpoint: 2205983]

 ### Objective
 Define the data model for invoices and implement the core API endpoints for creation and retrieval.